joannac-/playbook/StallsDuringCheckpoints.md

 2. Look at “tracked dirty bytes in cache” vs total cache size to see how much work checkpoint has to do

-Prescription: faster disk / higher provisioned IOPS
+Remediation: faster disk / higher provisioned IOPS

 ### Checkpoint transaction blocking eviction

 High (over 100K) *transaction IDs pinned by a checkpoint* to see how many transactions start while a checkpoint is active

-Prescription: faster disk / smaller cache / throttle updates
+Remediation: faster disk / smaller cache / throttle updates

 ### Reads and writes blocked by the filesystem

 The EXT3/4 filesystem can block all I/O for long periods during high write loads.

-Prescription: Avoid EXT3/4, our production notes recommend XFS.
+Remediation: Avoid EXT3/4, our production notes recommend XFS.

 # Related articles